10 tips for finding buyers on the European natural cosmetic ingredients market

 - NaTrue – Brussels-based international non-profit association and certification agency for natural and organic personal care products and ingredients.
 You can find the full list of members on the NaTrue website.

-On these sites, you can find information on certification schemes, products and ingredients that are already certified, as well as details of important natural and organic personal care companies.
+On these sites, you can find information of certification schemes, products and ingredients that are already certified, as well as details of important natural and organic personal care companies.
+The majority of the demand for natural cosmetic ingredients in Europe comes from Germany and France.
+Thus, suppliers in developing countries should focus on sector associations in those countries, as they will be in the best position to provide information and assistance regarding those markets.

-- Focus on associations in the countries that could offer the best opportunities for your natural ingredients.
+- Focus on associations in the countries that will likely offer the best opportunities for your selling your natural ingredients.
+Read CBI’s product-specific studies for more detailed information about different European markets.

-- Regularly check association websites for updates on sector trends, regulations and innovations in the cosmetics industry.
+- Regularly check association websites for updates on sector trends, regulations and innovations in the cosmetics industry, along with information about the effects of COVID-19 on the industry.

 5. Make sure you can be found online